 If the issues are with school friends, reassure your teen that you understand they might have concerns about reporting the problem to the school.
 If they feel comfortable with any of their teachers, suggest that your teen have a chat to them.
 A trusted teacher might be able to handle the situation sensitively so the behaviour doesn’t escalate or cause your teen to lose their friendship group.

-If the drama’s happening on the school bus, suggest that your teen gets some space without making a big deal of it by walking or cycling to school instead.
+If the drama’s happening on the school bus, suggest that your teen sits with someone else, catches another bus, or gets some space without making a big deal of it by walking or cycling to school instead.

 Encourage them outside of school